pierrestock/document-distances/README.md

 ## Setup

-If you wish to usg this code, you will have to type the following commands in your favourite shell :
+If you wish to usg this code, you will have to install the following package:
 ```
 pip install gensim
 ```
+And the pretrained word2vec model available here: https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit (1.5 GB !)

 You can take a look at the iPython Notebook __toy_examples.ipynb__ that contains a very brief description of the algorithm, some fun properties of the word2vec metric and studies the influence of some parameters on some toy examples.

 ## Playing around